hubertsui/better-etling/README.md

 Making ETLing simpler using containers as a plug and play model.

 The application with separate common pieces of the ETLing process into separate docker containers.
-For example, the unzip container in the project will takes a link as input then downloads and unzips the file at that link.
-A separate container can take a csv location as input and put it into a postgres database.
+For example, the unzip container in the project will take a link as an input then download and unzip the file at that link.
+A separate container takes a csv location as an input and puts it into a Postgres database.
 This allows for plug and play ETLing pipelines for the data.

 Using ACI, a user can define container groups with the exact elements they want.
-For example put the unzip and postgres modules together and can download a zip file from a datasource, unzip it then feed it into a databases all without writing a line of code.
-Also only pay per second usign the ACI instance.
+For example put the unzip and postgres modules together and to download a zip file from a datasource, unzip it then feed it into a databases all without writing a line of code.
+This allows you to only pay per second using the ACI instance.

-This document will guide you to deploy the solution to your environment.
+This document will guide you through the steps to deploy the solution to your environment.

-First, an Azure AAD is required to register the app registrations.
-In this document, the Azure AAD will be called "ETL AAD", and an account in ETL AAD will be called ETL work account.
+An Azure Active Directory (AAD) is required to register the app registrations.
+In this document, the AAD will be called "ETL AAD", and an account in the ETL AAD will be called ETL work account.

-* All app registrations should be created in the ETL AAD.
+* All app registrations are created in the ETL AAD.

 An Azure Subscription is required to deploy the Azure components.
-We will use the [ARM Template](azuredeploy.json) to deploy these Azure components automatically.
+The [ARM Template](azuredeploy.json) deploys these Azure components automatically.

-If you want to build your own docker images, please clone this repo, and install docker on your own computer.
+If you want to build your own Docker images, please clone this repository, and install Docker on your own computer.

 ## Build Docker Images

-1. Clone the repo with Visual Studio Code.
+1. Clone the repository with Visual Studio Code.

 2. Open **View > Integrated Terminal**.

-3. Execute the commands below which builds and pushes extracting image to Docker Hub.
+3. Execute the commands below to build and push the extracting image to the Docker Hub.

    ```powershell
    cd cmd/extracting